Escape with Your Self: Sound and Expressive Bidirectional Typing with Avoidance for Reachability Types: : Bidirectional Typing with Qualifier Inference and Avoidance

-\paragraph{Self Unpacking.} When the self-reference $f$ is associated with a qualifier hole in \rulename{safun} and \rulename{saall}, rule \rulename{qvar} cannot be applied to $f$.
-This prevents type conversions from unpacking the reachability of $f$, even when the function type is known to have a non-fresh initial qualifier.
-To address this limitation, we introduce a self unpacking step prior to recursive checking, denoted $\!\subtyp[_1]{}{}\!$, which eagerly replaces $f$ with the initial qualifier if it is not fresh.
+With qualifier holes in self-reference qualifiers, the recursive phase does not support the \emph{unpacking} conversion from \Cref{sec2:subtyping}, as \rulename{qvar} requires the fully specified qualifiers.
+To address this, we add a dedicated unpacking step prior to recursive checking, denoted $\subt[1]$, to replace $f$ with the input qualifier if it is not fresh.
+The two steps connect by transitivity \rulename{strans}.